QUICK SUMMARY- COST OF LIVING IN GRANADA, SPAIN

 Living in Granada as an expat often felt like a dream.
 I remember I'd often think about how lucky I was as I wandered through the streets of the historic district on a weekend afternoon.
 Far from Barcelona, Madrid, or Spain's more expensive cities and nestled in front of the snow-capped Sierra Nevada mountains in Southern Spain sits the Moorish city of Granada.
 While this Andalusian city is small (population 236K), it is full of character.
 Trust me, expat life in Granada never gets boring.

-My name is Nina, and I'm originally from Cincinnati, Ohio, in the United States.
-I have been living in Spain for five years and currently live in Logroño, a small Spanish city in the country's Northern La Rioja region.
 I lived in Granada from 2016 to 2018 while working as an English teacher.
 I rented a room in a shared apartment and generally lived a pretty simple life.
 I went out often and even traveled a bit here and there.

-I actually didn't choose Granada specifically.
-I had only been to Spain once before moving here, and that trip didn't include Granada.
+I actually didn’t choose Granada specifically.
+I had only been to Spain once before moving here, and that trip didn’t include Granada.
 It did include Málaga and Seville, Spanish cities in the same region that are very culturally similar to Granada.
 When I applied to teach English, my program only allowed me to list the top three regions I wanted to live in.
-I chose Andalucía since I loved Málaga and Seville but ended up in Granada instead.
+I chose AndalucÃa since I loved Málaga and Seville but ended up in Granada instead.
 I am so glad it worked out that way, as it was an unforgettable experience.

-Granada is a city that's full of life.
-People live their lives in the streets enjoying a glass of wine and tapa on a bar or restaurant terrace.
-There are lots of festivals and plenty of places to go out dancing till 6 in the morning if that's your thing.
-It's not uncommon to find people playing music in the streets.
-The University of Granada attracts international students from Spain's coastal cities and all over Europe.
+Granada is a city full of life.
+People live their lives in the streets, enjoying a glass of wine and tapa on a bar or restaurant terrace.
+There are lots of festivals and plenty of places to go out dancing until 6 in the morning if that’s your thing.
+It’s not uncommon to find people playing music in the streets.
+The University of Granada attracts international students from Spain’s coastal cities and all over Europe.
 The student population keeps the vibe of city life pulsating with youthful energy.

 Spain is on the euro.
 Right now 1 EUR = 1.13 USD.
 The conversion is so close that after a few months, I stopped converting.
 It helped that I was earning money in euros.